 DIY conservatories can cost as little as £3,000, and come in a range of standard designs, ready for installation by you or your builder.
 Bespoke conservatory or orangery companies offer tailor-made designs, with lower to mid range styles costing from £10,000 to £15,000.
 Find out how to plan a conservatory and how to add an orangery, too.

-Building a garden room is a great solution if you need more space but have no room for an extension near the house.
+Building a garden room is a great solution if you need more space but have no room for an extension within or near the house.
 A room in the garden might solve all your space problems, be it a home office or cinema room.
 You could also use it as a home gym, hobby room or children’s playroom.
 Or maybe it’s for outdoor dining when the weather’s cooler, or a sheltered spot to enjoy the garden from?
+For a complete roundup of garden room ideas be sure to check out our feature.

 Garden room costs vary according to their size; whether they are modular or bespoke; the quality of the materials used; the doors and windows specified; the level of insulation required; and the interior and exterior finishes.

 For a modular kit, expect to pay anywhere between £2,000 and £30,000.
 For a completely bespoke building, expect to pay between £800 and £1,600 per square metre.
-Find out more about building a garden room in our guide.
+Find out more about adding a garden outbuilding in our guide.

-This will comfortably allow you to create a substantial house extensions including loft conversions, garage conversions or basement conversions, large single-storey extensions and even a modest two-storey extension.
-Here, we also show great examples of house extensions for every budget between £30,000 and £50,000.
+This budget will comfortably allow you to create substantial house extensions, including loft conversions, garage conversions or basement conversions, large single-storey extensions and even a modest two-storey extension.
+Here, we show great examples of house extensions for every budget between £30,000 and £50,000.

 A traditional-style house extension option, an orangery is designed to be in keeping with a period house and measuring 30m², would cost between £1,250 and £1,450 per m² depending on location.
 A room measuring 4m x 7m would be ideal for a dining or sitting room and, in many instances, would fall within permitted development rights and so not require planning permission.
 Find out how to plan and design an orangery in our guide.

-As well as offering valuable extra living space, loft conversions give one of the best returns on investment you can get when it comes to extending.
+As well as offering valuable extra living space, loft conversions give one of the best returns on investment you can get when it comes to extending, and so are one of the best house extensions you can do.

 And because most loft conversions are generally allowed under permitted development rights, there’s no need to go through the lengthy process of obtaining planning permission.